knpuniversity/symfony4/sfcasts/mailer/dynamic-mails.md

 ## NamedAddress and email.toName()

+***TIP
+In Symfony 4.4 and higher, you won't see `NamedAddress` mentioned here.
+But the idea is the same: an address can consist of an email and a "name".
+***

 Back inside `WrappedTemplatedEmail`, all the way on top, one of my *favorite* methods is `toName()`.
 When you're sending an email to just *one* person, this is a *super* nice way to get that person's name.
 It's interesting... if the